 This section contains the schedules which set out the details of how the Treasury Management Practices (TMPs) are put into effect by the Council.
+There are no changes to practices from last year, only minor updates.

 1. TMP1 CREDIT AND COUNTERPARTY RISK MANAGEMENT